billkarsh/SpikeGLX/sglhome/docs/index.md

 ## TPrime

-TPrime is a command line tool that maps event times (all imec phases):
+TPrime is a command-line tool that maps event times (all imec phases):

 >+ Map time from one SpikeGLX data stream to any other.
 >+ Translate all events to a single common timeline.